-As the telecommunications sector works to make the globe more sustainable while still providing consumers with convenience and flexibility, the omnipresent SIM card becomes phased out.
-Ultimately, the transition from regular SIM cards to eSIMs – the most environmentally friendly SIMs – will aid mobile network operators in meeting their sustainability goals.
+As the telecommunications sector works to make the globe more sustainable while still providing consumers with convenience and flexibility, the omnipresent SIM card is being phased out.
+Ultimately, the transition from regular SIM cards to eSIMs – the most environmentally friendly SIM cards – will aid mobile network operators in meeting their sustainability goals.

 Understanding the environmental impact of SIM Cards

 SIM cards' impact on the environment may seem negligible due to their modest size.
 However, their aggregate weight equates to an estimated 20,000 tons of plastic and other polymers used annually.

 With customers using a increasing number of SIM cards, waste is expanding (for example, changing carriers, replacing lost or broken SIM cards, or temporary subscriptions).
 4.5 billion plastic SIM cards were manufactured in 2020.
 If they were strung together, they would cover 11,250 kilometers – the distance between Delhi, India, and Montreal, Canada.

 Exploring the environmental benefits of the eSIM

 Although industry efforts to utilize recycled plastic SIM cards are a start in the right direction, further solutions may help reduce the environmental impact even further.
 With the eSIM, users may take advantage of the newest technological breakthroughs in telecommunications while also reducing their environmental impact.

 The eSIM provides a durable, scalable solution to the plastic SIM card challenge.
 Embedded SIM cards or eSIMs eliminate the need for a physical SIM card by digitally storing the network authentication credentials typically saved on the plastic SIM.
 Essentially, an eSIM provides the same function as a standard SIM card, as it manages authentication and service access for mobile devices.

 eSIM benefits for manufacturers: